 Is Massage Chair Smart Investment?

-Besides the fact that it’s there when you need it, no appointment or travel required, a massage chair pays for itself within a few months.
+Besides the fact that it’s there when you need it, no appointment or travel is required, a massage chair pays for itself within a few months.

 On average, a massage costs $75 per hour.
-If you use your massage chair for 1-2 hours a week, a mid-range chair for $2500 will pay for itself in just over 4-8 months.
+If you use your quality massage chair for 1-2 hours a week, a mid-range chair for $2500 will pay for itself in just over 4-8 months.
 And that’s assuming you’re the only one using it…

 Here there are some key factors to consider when it comes to the differences between expensive and cheap chairs: